 In 2002, Lisa Leslie won a FIBA World Championship playing for USA Basketball in international competition.

-In 2003, Kobe Bryant faced a sexual assault case, which was later referenced in a 2020 interview with Lisa Leslie about her friendship with Bryant.
+In 2003, Kobe Bryant was involved in a sexual assault case, which was later referenced in a 2020 interview with Lisa Leslie.
+Lisa Leslie responded that those accusations did not align with the person she knew.

 During the 2004 Olympic Games, Lisa Leslie led the U.S. team in scoring.

-In 2004, Lisa Leslie won an Olympic gold medal playing for USA Basketball in international competition.
+In 2004, Lisa Leslie won another Olympic gold medal playing for USA Basketball in international competition.

 In the 2005 WNBA All-Star Game, Lisa Leslie became the first WNBA player to dunk in an all-star game.